joanayma/debian-apache-php/README.md

 Options
 -------
-Options works with enviornment variables with jinja templates and docker entrypoint.
+Options works with environment variables with jinja templates and docker entrypoint.

- - On build:
-To enable this options on build add after envvars in Dockerfile: `RUN /root/entrypoint.sh true`
+To enable this options on build add after envvars in Dockerfile: `RUN cmd_wrapper true`

-### Explained options: ###
+### Explained options ###

  - __TZ__: Use defined timezone (i.e.: `Europe/Madrid`) in this container.
  - __MONITOR_PASSWD__: Define a password for `PHPFPM_STATUS_PATH` (defaults to /phpfpm-status) and `APACHE_STATUSPATH` (defaults to /server-status).
 Example: